 Poland is a country in central Europe, sharing borders with Germany to the west, the Czech Republic and Slovakia to the south, Ukraine and Belarus to the east, and Lithuania to the north.
 It is one of the most populous countries in the European Union, ranking among the leading ten countries with the largest population.
-Poland's population seems to be stable and it is estimated to remain stable over the next few years.
+Poland's population seems to be stable and is estimated to remain like this over the next few years.
 Warsaw is Poland’s capital as well as its largest city.

 Poland’s history has been mainly marked by turbulent and violent times.
-At the start of World War II, Poland was invaded by Nazi Germany and the Soviet Union which led to the death of more than six million Polish citizens, most of them Jewish, and the destruction of its economy.
+At the start of World War II, Poland was invaded by Nazi Germany and the Soviet Union, which led to the death of more than six million Polish citizens, most of them Jewish, and the destruction of its economy.
 Today, Poland reports the fifth-largest Jewish population in Europe.